Notice something different? Get the story behind our exciting new brand

 Not long ago, many experts agreed that by 2020, the consumer experience would be the critical differentiator between retailers.
 That’s right: The customer’s digital experience has become more important than your products, price and even quality.

-More than 85% of customers say they’ll pay more for the same products from brands that provide a better experience.
+More than 86% of customers say they’ll pay more for a great customer experience.
 In fact, 89% report that they’ll stop doing business with retailers that offer poor experiences.
 It takes 12 positive experiences to make up for a single negative experience — a negative experience they’re going to tell someone else about.

 The retail digital experience is the sum of every interaction customers have with your brand across digital channels (think social media), digital devices (smartphones), and in-store digital technology (a kiosk).